-Presque Isle Housing Authority is a public housing agency in Presque Isle, Maine that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of March 22nd, 2019, Presque Isle Housing Authority has 1 waiting lists that are open now or opening soon.
+Presque Isle Housing Authority is a public housing agency in Presque Isle, Maine that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of May 22nd, 2019, Presque Isle Housing Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.

 |Maine Centralized Section 8 Housing Choice Voucher Waiting List Centralized||Open Indefinitely|

 The Maine Centralized Section 8/HCV Waiting List is currently open, from April 2013, until further notice.

 Once the application has been completed, it can be mailed, faxed or submitted in person to any participating housing authority.
 Contact information for all participating housing authorities can be viewed here.

 The waiting list will be sorted differently by each housing authority according to its own preferences.

 Participating housing authorities may have any of the following preferences: Disabled, elderly, family with minor children or dependents, where you live, veteran, displaced by natural or national disaster, chronically homeless, at where you work, non-subsidized, local full-time student, working, non-elderly or disabled single person family, Tedford Shelter resident.
 A full explanation of all preferences can be viewed here.